AthletiFi/image-merger-website/README.md

 ## Contributing

-If you wish to contribute to the development of these smart contracts, please submit a pull request or open an issue to discuss the changes.
+If you wish to contribute to the development of these tools, please submit a pull request or open an issue to discuss the changes.

 ## License